BradleyCodeU/bradleycodeu.github.io/_apcsp/turtleart/TurtleHowManySquares/instructions.md

-# Turtle How Many Squares
 ---
+layout: project
+category: turtleart
+title: Turtle How Many Squares
+---
+Turtle How Many Squares

 [Read this tutorial about using Python's input() function](https://www.w3schools.com/python/ref_func_input.asp)

 Define a function named isValidNumber that requires one argument (myNumber) and returns True or False if myNumber is valid.
 For this project, any integer 1-10 is valid.